ReproNim/module-FAIR-data/_episodes/06-Semantic-Data-Representations.md

 questions:
 - "Q1?"
 objectives:
-- "Objective 1"
-- "Objective 2"
+- "To get an introduction to semantic representations of data and what resources are available to assist"
 keypoints:
-- We want to use this template to provide lesson materials in an open and useful format.

-- This is in line with our overall goal of making science (including scientific training) more open.
+- How to develop a semantic data representation for your data.
 ---

 ### Introduction

 We provided a very brief overview of some of the concepts involved in the semantic web and linked data in [Episode 01:  Web of Data](https://github.com/ReproNim/module-FAIR-data/blob/gh-pages/_episodes/01-Web-of-Data.md).
 Please review this module if you need an introduction to concepts such as persistent identifiers, URI's, RDF and triples.

 Here we will focus specifically on a set of technologies collectively called the [semantic web](http://www.linkeddatatools.com/semantic-web-basics).
 The concept of the [semantic web](https://en.wikipedia.org/wiki/Semantic_Web) was introduced by Tim Berners Lee to describe a web of data accessibly by machines through the web.
 The semantic web is often called web 3.0, "a way of linking data between systems or entities that allows for rich, self-describing interrelations of data available across the globe on the web" [Linked Data Tools](http://www.linkeddatatools.com/semantic-web-basics).

 What does that mean exactly?
 A more detailed and technical explanation is provided through the lessions below.
 But in plain terms, the semantic web provides a protocol for publishing data on the web that allows machines to access them based on a set of relationships.
 If fully realized, it allows bits of information about the same entity contained in different different databases, developed and maintained by different people, to be easily and automatically assembled without having to go through any manual mapping.

 The basis of this ability is the encoding of data as a graph where each data point is connected to other data points through specific relationships.
 This graph structure contrasts with the usual tabular form that we use to store our data, e.g., in a relational database or spreadsheet.
 Consider the following table for an fMRI study: